 General Conditions of Play

-- Laws and Regulations: Played under the Laws of the Sport of Bowls and Bowls New Zealand Associated Regulations as applicable.
+- Laws and Regulations: Played under the Laws of the Sport of Bowls and Bowls New Zealand Domestic Regulations as applicable.

 - Controlling Body: The Controlling Body for this event is the Bowls North Harbour Match Committee.
 The Controlling Body will have the right to alter, add to or delete any conditions of play and/or special conditions to enable the completion of the tournament.